 Secondly, you literally have access to just about every Bible translation you could ever want and Bible reading plans and short devotionals (some do have a small fee) at your fingertips.

-But my favorite feature is that a few of the Bible translations also has the option to listen to the Bible for free.
-No need to buy an expensive, bulky CD set or download something else to your phone or computer.
+But my favorite feature is that a few of the Bible translations also have the option to listen to the Bible for free.
+No need to buy an expensive, bulky CD set or download something else on your phone or computer.

 I listen to the ESV version and the man reading has a very soothing and engaging voice.
 I’ll listen in the morning while I’m fixing breakfast, working around the home, or on those days when my eyes just won’t stay open to actually read the text!